GoogleCloudPlatform/cloud-hackathons/hacks/security-in-media/README.md

     - Use the **score** integration type.
 Other options are **checkbox** and **invisible**.
     - Use a **testing score** of `0.5`.
         - This will validate that the bot management policies we create with Cloud Armor are working as intended.
 Replicating bot traffic is not easy and hence, this is a good way to test the feature.
-    - Make note of the output of your gcloud command, it will output the key that you'll need later in this gHack.
+    - Make note of the output of your `gcloud` command, it will output the key that you'll need later in this gHack.

 - Use `gcloud` to also create the reCAPTCHA WAF challenge-page site key and enable the WAF feature for the key.
 You can use the reCAPTCHA challenge page feature to redirect incoming requests to reCAPTCHA Enterprise to determine whether each request is potentially fraudulent or legitimate.
 We will later associate this key with the Cloud Armor security policy to enable the manual challenge.
 We will refer to this key as **CHALLENGE-PAGE-KEY** in the later steps.
     - You must set the WAF service to Cloud Armor to enable the Cloud Armor integration.
     - Key type is **challenge-page**
     - Use the **invisible** integration type.
-    - Make note of the output of your gcloud command, it will output the key that you'll need later in this gHack.
+    - Make note of the output of your `gcloud` command, it will output the key that you'll need later in this gHack.

 - Navigate to the reCAPTCHA Enterprise screen in the Google Cloud Console.
 Go to the **KEYS** tab and confirm that both of the keys you created are there.

 #### Setup the gHacks+ Website
 We've provided all the files for the gHacks streaming service's website.
 Now we need to upload these files to the VM.

-- In the console, locate the VM in your instance group and get its IP address
+- In the console, locate the VM in your instance group and get its name and zone.
-- Use `scp` command to copy the `student-resources.zip` file in your Cloud Shell up to the VM
+- Use `gcloud compute scp` command to copy the `student-resources.zip` file in your Cloud Shell up to the VM
 - SSH into the VM and unzip `student-resources.zip` into the root of the apache server's html folder.
     > **Tip** You'll have to do this as root